- Courses & Students

-The Family Business Program currently offers a range of MBA and EMBA elective courses that provide in-depth coverage of the unique issues facing family businesses, from single operating companies to complex, diversified family enterprises.
+The Global Family Enterprise Program currently offers a range of MBA and EMBA elective courses that provide in-depth coverage of the unique issues facing family businesses, from single operating companies to complex, diversified family enterprises.
 Topics of discussion in these courses include generational leadership transitions, succession planning, strategy, entering the family business, governance, trusts and estates, and treatment of non-family executives in the family business.

 Our Family Enterprise Road Map helps students choose electives to gain practical knowledge in areas vital to family business.